BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/callus.md

 picture:        # contact site admin (Parker or Vinnie) to set up a picture.
 ---

+Ambitious casino dealer and vice purveyor to the people of Duskvol.

 # Appearance

 A thin, angular looking individual, they generally hide any tell tale signs of their Tycherosian heritage through an assortment of thick white face makeup and multiple accessories.
 Impeccably well kept white suit; black silk shirt; leather shoes and driving gloves; visible skin painted white with makeup; pince-nez glasses with black tinted lenses.